rust-lang/rust-by-example/src/fn/closures/input_parameters.md

 annotation, this ambiguity is not allowed when writing functions.
 When taking a closure as an input parameter, the closure's complete type must be annotated using one of a few `traits`, and they're determined by what the closure does with captured value.
-In order of decreasing restriction, they are:
+In order of increasing restriction, they are:

 * `Fn`: the closure uses the captured value by reference (`&T`)